kmanaseryan/docker-tips-tricks/README.md

 # Docker tips tricks
 Write about docker tips and tricks that might be useful for others.

-## Updating files in the docker container
+## How to update files in docker container

 1. See what containers are running.
 ### `docker ps`